snowch/vast_cdr_analytics_demo/README.md

 ## Step 5: Build and Deploy the Application Stack

-Now you will deploy the `telco-generator` and `vast-db-connector` services to your Docker Swarm cluster.
+Now you will deploy the `telco-generator` and `vast-db-sink` services to your Docker Swarm cluster.

 1. Make sure you are in the project's root directory (`telco-analytics-demo`).
 2. Deploy the stack using the `docker-stack.yml` file: